clokep/django-querysetsequence/docs/example.rst

 configuration.
 This uses the optimized code-path for iteration that avoids interleaving the individual ``QuerySets``.

-To handle exceptions and filtering correctly, django-querysetsequence needs to specify a ``model`` to Django REST Framework.
-The ``QuerySetSequence`` also works with abstract models.
+To handle exceptions and filtering correctly, a ``model`` must be specified when creating the ``QuerySetSequence``.
+Note that an abstract model may be used.

 For example: